 Matthew Dutton, London No. 292

-The substantial eight day movement with thick plates signed Matthew Dutton and numbered 292 on the backplate, five baluster pillars, anchor escapement and large backcock for the iron-rod pendulum with T-bar suspension and heavy lenticular brass-faced bob.
+The substantial eight day movement with thick plates signed M Dutton and numbered 292 on the backplate, five baluster pillars, anchor escapement and large backcock for the iron-rod pendulum with T-bar suspension and heavy lenticular brass-faced bob.
 Striking the hours on bell.

 7ft 4 ins (225 cm)